-- Based solely on the local observations of the quasi 16-day wave, one cannot distinguish between eastward and westward travelling planetary waves, stationary planetary waves or standing oscillations.
+Based solely on the local observations of the quasi 16day wave, one cannot distinguish between eastward- and westward-traveling planetary waves, stationary planetary waves and standing waves.
 Further it is not possible to determine the zonal wave number of the locally observed oscillations.
 Therefore, satellite data from Aura MLS are used to characterize the observed waves.
-Figure 4 shows the periodograms of the satellite observations of water vapor on the 0.05 hPa pressure level at the latitude cir- - cles of our ground-based instruments (67° N, 47° N and 37° N).
+Fig. 5 shows the periodograms of the satellite observations of water vapor on the 0.05 hPa pressure level at the latitude circles of our groundbased instruments (67, 47 and 37° N).
 In addition to the water vapor data, we also show the periodogram of the geopotential height, which is often used to investigate the quasi 16-day wave.
+However it must be noted that waves in water vapor and geopotential height are not necessarily correlated, since waves observed at midlatitudinal mesospheric water vapor could originate from vertical and/or meridional displacement of air whereas the vertical and meridional gradients of water vapor and geopotential height can be very different.